AbUndMax/CSVcomparator-Batch-Program/README.md

 - `-f1`, `--file1`: Path to the first file.
 - `-f2`, `--file2`: Path to the second file.
 - `-lp`, `--labelColumnNamePairs`: Column names containing labels, formatted as `label1:::label2` (e.g., `labels:::sampleID`).
 Notice that label of file 1 is leading!
-- `-cp`, `--columnNamePairs`: Column names to compare, formatted similarly to label pairs.
+- `-cp`, `--columnNamePairs`: A .txt file with names of column pairs that correspond to each other, formatted as `columnNameFile1:::columnNameFile2`.
+Notice that column of file 1 is leading!

 #### Optional Parameters
 - `-iv`, `--ignoreValues`: Values to ignore during comparison (e.g., NONE, 9999, "").